SAP-samples/ams-samples-java/spring-security-ams/README.md

 # Authorization Management Service (AMS) for Spring Boot Sample Application
-This Spring Boot sample application utilizes the [spring-ams](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-java/tree/master/spring-ams) and [spring-security](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) client libraries to validate JWT tokens issued by the [SAP Identity service](https://help.sap.com/docs/identity-authentication).
+This Spring Boot sample application utilizes the [spring-ams (internal)](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-java/tree/master/spring-ams) and [spring-security](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) client libraries to validate JWT tokens issued by the [SAP Identity service](https://help.sap.com/docs/identity-authentication).
 The application uses the [SAP application router](https://www.npmjs.com/package/@sap/approuter) as OAuth 2.0 client and forwards the requests as reverse proxy to a Spring Boot backend application.
-The backend application checks for all incoming requests whether the user is authenticated and authorized via [AMS (Authorization Management Service)](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/).
+The backend application checks for all incoming requests whether the user is authenticated and authorized via AMS (Authorization Management Service).

-The application declares its authorization model by providing [DCL files](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/DCLLanguage/Declare) to the AMS service.
+The application declares its authorization model by providing DCL files to the AMS service.
 The upload is handled by a dcl deployer app which can be build as part of the deployment process (see CF deployment of this sample app).
 Alternatively, a pre-build deployer image can be used (see the K8s deployment of this sample app).
-For a deeper understanding of how the AMS client library operates, refer to the [documentation](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/ClientLibs/Enforce).

 ## Getting Started
-Before deploying the sample app on Kyma/Kubernetes or Cloud Foundry, we need to setup an IAS tenant and [establish trust](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/HowTo_AMSConfig#establish-ias-trust) in the target subaccount.
+Before deploying the sample app on Kyma/Kubernetes or Cloud Foundry, we need to setup an IAS tenant and establish trust in the target subaccount.
 <details>
 <summary>Deployment on Kyma/Kubernetes</summary>